 Manuscripts may be rejected without peer review by the editor-in-chief if they do not comply with the instructions to authors or if they are beyond the scope of the journal.

 Preparation of Manuscript

-The study should be prepared in Microsoft Word document.
-Manuscripts must be typed with 25-mm margins and double line spaces on both sides using 10-point type in Times New Roman font.
-A manuscript should not exceed 12 pages and be written in a single column format.
+The study should be prepared in a Microsoft Word document.
+Manuscripts must be typed with 25-mm margins and double line spaces on both sides using a 10-point type in Times New Roman font.
+A manuscript should not exceed 12 pages and be written in a single-column format.
 The text should be divided into captioned sections: INTRODUCTION, METHODS, RESULTS, DISCUSSION, ACKNOWLEDGEMENTS (If it is necessary), REFERENCES.
 All pages of the manuscript must be numbered sequentially, facilitating in the reviewing and editing of the manuscript.
 Manuscripts should be compiled in the following order: title page; abstract; keywords; main text; acknowledgments; references; table(s) and figures with caption(s).

 Running head: A short title (running head)of no more than 80 characters.

 Main text should include: Title, Abstract, Keywords, Introduction, Methods, Results, Discussion, Acknowledgements, References, Tables, and Figures.

 The abstract should have sentences (no headings) related to the purpose of the study, brief methods, results, conclusions, and practical applications.
 The abstract contains between 150-300 words.